 Are there any noteworthy proposals for reform in your jurisdiction?

 The Japanese labour system is under pressure, as the job market lacks mobility and elasticity.
 The traditional model – with its peculiarities of lifelong employment, job security until retirement (for those employed as permanent workers) and seniority-based pay and promotions – has become inefficient, inequitable and controversial.
 In addition, the number of irregular workers and temporary staff has dramatically increased in the last 30 years and become a major issue.
-Employment law is gradually being reformed, but the process is slow and the legal framework remains rigid.
+Employment law is gradually being reformed but the legal framework remains rigid.